colemanbroad/progen/delta.md

 How can `ddmin` best be applied to data with structure beyond that of a string of chars?

-There is has been continuous research on this topic since [ZH02] with perhaps the most successful variant being Hierarchical Delta Debugging [HDD], wihch is designed for tree-structured inputs and requires knowledge of a (context-free) grammar describing the input.
-[HDD] takes a coarse-to-fine ablation approach where first the top level nodes in the parse tree are removed before moving down the tree.
+There is has been continuous research on this topic since [ZH02] with perhaps the most successful variant being Hierarchical Delta Debugging [HDD06], wihch is designed for tree-structured inputs and requires knowledge of a (context-free) grammar describing the input.
+[HDD06] takes a coarse-to-fine ablation approach where first the top level nodes in the parse tree are removed before moving down the tree.
 It can be applied to program source by applying the parser and running HDD on the resulting AST.
 However this approach breaks down when the input format allows for defining *references* that allow for